CRM vs Marketing Automation

-Marketing automation is mainly used to carry out the repetitive and manual tasks and allow the marketing team to focus on strategic tasks.
+Marketing automation is mainly used to carry out repetitive and manual marketing tasks to allow the marketing team to focus on strategic tasks.
 It speeds up the process and allows for the creation of marketing campaigns that are targeted.
 You can use marketing automation to improve customer experiences through personalised content.
 You can also use it to optimise customer interactions, qualify leads, and increase efficiency for the company.

 Core features and functionalities of Marketing Automation